sqlitebrowser/sqlitebrowser/README.md

 * macOS 10.12 (Sierra) - 10.15 (Catalina) are tested and known to work.

-macOS 10.13 is needed for the latest release (v3.12.2), but v3.12.0 will work on macOS 10.12 (Thanks to @Kadigan for pointing this out).
+macOS 10.13 is needed for the latest release (v3.12.2), but v3.12.0 will work on macOS 10.12 (thanks to @Kadigan for pointing this out).

 Download macOS releases here: